Polish president backs lockdown despite business frustration

 The #OtwieraMY movement describes itself as being an answer to a “crisis provoked by politicians” that it says is much more dangerous than the pandemic.

-Social media is filling with videos and images from across Poland of parties at clubs and bars.
+Social media is filling with videos and images from across Poland of crowded parties at clubs and bars.
 In some of them, reportedly from last weekend, people are chanting anti-government slogans.
+The gatherings exceed by far the limit of five people per meeting.

+Expert on viruses, Tomasz Dzieciatkowski, said such disrespect for COVID-19 regulations amounts to endangering the health and life of those gathered and of their families at home.

 Business owners point to two recent court rulings waiving fines against businesses that operated during the previous lockdown, in the spring of 2020.
 The courts said that temporary government regulations then were void and against Poland’s Constitution.